-Initially, start working themes their trunk development line we on (e.g., 'trunk/Identity/Images/Themes/TreeFlower/'), here we organize information that cannot be produced automatically (i.e., background images, concepts, color information, screenshots, etc.).
+Initially, we start working themes on their trunk development line (e.g., 'trunk/Identity/Themes/Motifs/TreeFlower/'), here we organize information that cannot be produced automatically (i.e., background images, concepts, color information, screenshots, etc.).

-Later, when theme trunk development line is considered "ready" for implementation (e.g., all required backgrounds have been designed), we create a branch for it (e.g., 'branches/Identity/Images/Themes/TreeFlower/1/').
+Later, when theme trunk development line is considered "ready" for implementation (e.g., all required backgrounds have been designed), we create a branch for it (e.g., 'branches/Identity/Themes/Motifs/TreeFlower/1/').
 Once the branch has been created, we forget that branch and continue working the trunk development line while others (e.g., an artwork quality assurance team) test the new branch for tunning it up.

-Once the branch has been tunned up, and considered "ready" for release, it is freezed under 'tags/' directory (e.g., 'tags/Identity/Images/Themes/TreeFower/1.0/') for packagers, webmasters, promoters, and anyone who needs images from that CentOS theme the tag was created for.
+Once the branch has been tunned up, and considered "ready" for release, it is freezed under 'tags/' directory (e.g., 'tags/Identity/Themes/Motifs/TreeFower/1.0/') for packagers, webmasters, promoters, and anyone who needs images from that CentOS theme the tag was created for.